 NAA Board Priorities

 NAA demonstrates a strong commitment to a strategic plan, continuous improvement and further developing a strong organization committed to purpose, action, analysis, and feedback.
-NAA focuses on growing and creating leadership and professional development opportunities for its members.
+NAA focuses on growing and creating leadership and professional development opportunities for its members and the afterschool field.